-Caution: The GUI only operates with Java2 v1.4.1 Execution Environment (Sun JRE v1.4.1).
-This is the version of Java that is provided with the IRIX 6.5.24 release.
+Caution: The GUI on IRIX only operates with Java2 v1.4.1 Execution Environment (Sun JRE v1.4.1).
+This is the version of Java that is provided with the supported IRIX 6.5.x release.

 The SGI website also contains Java1.
 However, you cannot use this version of Java with the GUI.
 Using a Java version other than 1.4.1 will cause the GUI to fail.